Mendasp/NS2Plus/README.md

 Latest changes
 ==============
 - /05/2014 (Build 265):
 	- Changed pickup expire bar options.
 You can now toggle between Disabled/Equipment Only/All pickupables.
+Available in Misc. tab.
+	- Added option to disable click selecting for Marine players (only Marine Commander).
+You can still do marquee selection.
+Available in Misc. tab.
+	- Added marquee selection for enemy units.
+If the marquee selection contains units from both teams it will default to your team's units.
+	- Fixed bug where some elements of the Marine UI would remain on screen after death.
+	- Changed last life stats helper text to use the normal graphics for showing key binds with their actions.
+	- Added assists/score popup color selection.
+Available in the HUD tab.
 	- Mines now still show their pickup icon even if already holding mines.
-(Thanks remi.D!)
-	- Fixed not showing that mines can be picked up when already holding mines.
 (Thanks remi.D!)
 	- Made weapons that were actively picked up get swapped to (pistols, mines).
 (Thanks remi.D!)
 	- Added option to prevent shotgun damage numbers from accumulating.
 (Thanks remi.D!)
 	- Added option to speed up damage number accumulation.
 (Thanks remi.D!)